janelia-cellmap/cellmap-segmentation-challenge/README.md

 csc fetch-data --help
 ```

 Downloading the data may take some time, depending on your internet connection and the size of the data based on your download preferences.
-For reference, downloading full-resolution data for all crops with 128 voxels of padding took 6.6 hours on an internet connection with 820Mbps download speed, and required approximately 1.18TB of storage.
+For reference, the download time for the default options on a MacBook Pro Apple M3 Max with 128 GB of memory through WiFi was 1.6 hours, and required approximately 36.7 GB of storage.
+Downloading full-resolution data for all crops with 128 voxels of padding took 6.6 hours on an internet connection with 820Mbps download speed, and required approximately 1.18TB of storage.

 # Train a model